asig71/Spanish/README.md

 # Spanish
- Using text to learn spanish
+ Using text to learn Spanish